 - Ads Keywords: The number of keywords for which the page has been listed using ads.

-- Info: When you click the info button, you can see the number of backlinks this page has got.
+- Info: When you click the info button, you can see the number of backlinks this page has.

-Filters and export option are also available for this table.
+Filters and export options are also available for this table.

 And the last one is the Subdomains section

-Websites can have more than one subdomains, with each subdomain serving a different purpose.
+Websites can have more than one subdomain, with each subdomain serving a different purpose.

-The above screenshot is for the OnlineRockersHub domain.
-It shows the four subdomains that we got with the traffic share and keywords the subdomain has ranked for.
+The above screenshot shows the four subdomains we got with the traffic share and keywords the subdomain has ranked.

-Clear Strategy to use SEMRush Organic Research Tool
+Clear Strategy to Use Semrush Organic Research Tool Clear Strategy to Use Semrush Organic Research Tool

-Now, we have seen what data available in the SEMRush Organic Research Tool.
-Now, the next thing is that how can you get benefit out of this SEMRush Organic Research Tool?
+Now, we have seen what data available in the Semrush Organic Research Tool.
+Now, the next thing is how you can get benefit from this Semrush Organic Research Tool?

 Assume you have a website ranking for a keyword.
 But, you are ranking only at the 8th position for this keyword.
 But, your competitor is ranking at one.
-And, it is not a brand related keyword.
-So, you have a chance for ranking in the first position, but how can you?
+And it is not a brand-related keyword.
+So, you have a chance to rank in the first position, but how can you?